The Best Rosacea Skin-Care Routine, According to Experts

 Best Rosacea Skin-Care Routine

 When you have rosacea, tailoring your skin-care routine to your specific needs can be the key to managing it.
-If you suspect you have rosacea or have recently been diagnosed, when it comes to a new skin-care routine, Lauren Hamilton, MD, aesthetic doctor and founder of Victor & Garth, tells POPSUGAR that "less is more."
-And Dr. Vyas echos this and recommended stripping your skin-care routine right back.
+If you suspect you have rosacea or have recently been diagnosed, when it comes to a new skin-care routine, Lauren Hamilton, MD, aesthetic doctor and founder of Victor & Garth, says "less is more."
+And Dr. Vyas echos this and recommends stripping your skin-care routine right back.

 The Best Ingredients If You Have Rosacea

 If you're looking for specific ingredients in your skin-care products that can help with your rosacea symptoms, a good rule of thumb is to keep an eye out for anything that's going to help restore your skin barrier function.
-"Ingredients such as glycerin and hyaluronic acid will rehydrate your skin, whilst ceramides will lock in the moisture and help your skin barrier," says Dr. Hamilton.
+"Ingredients such as glycerin and hyaluronic acid will rehydrate your skin, whilst ceramides will lock in the moisture and help your skin barrier," Dr. Hamilton says.

 Using Sunscreen Is Important If You Have Rosacea